marsiitr/AR-Map-Based-Projector/README.md

 Aerial Mapping and surveying.

 ## Mechanical Aspect of the Design:
-1.Sandbox of dimensions(75*60cm)
+1. Sandbox of dimensions(75*60cm)
-2.stand for kinect (mount on the plywood base of sandbox ,height 80-100cm,30cm long card board with a slot to mount kinect) 3.stand for projector opposite to kinect stand(height= 170cm) 4.table for laptop
+2. stand for kinect (mount on the plywood base of sandbox ,height 80-100cm,30cm long card board with a slot to mount kinect)
+3. stand for projector opposite to kinect stand(height= 170cm)
+4. table for laptop
-5.white sand
+5. white sand

 ## Electronics Aspect of the Design:
-1.entension board
+1. entension board
-2.microsoft kinect
+2. microsoft kinect
-3.benq projector
+3. benq projector
-4.hdmi cable
+4. hdmi cable

 ## Cost Structure:
 -Kinect:Rs 5000